 Public Access to Court Electronic Records (PACER) is an electronic public access service that allows registered users to obtain case and docket information online from federal appellate, district, and bankruptcy courts.
 The Judgment in a Criminal Case form issued by a court is a public record filed with the Clerk of Courts.
 The criminal judgment form and related case documents can be obtained via PACER.
 The Judgment in a Criminal Case form includes a schedule for Criminal Monetary Penalties, which details if any assessments, fines, or restitution have been established in the final judgment in a criminal case and lists the payees and amount of restitution ordered for each payee.
 This schedule also indicates if the fine or restitution are subject to interest.
 The Judgment in a Criminal Case form also includes the Schedule of Payments, which lists the specific details as to when payments are to commence and the frequency of when payments are due.
 When a federal entity is listed as a payee in the Judgment in a Criminal Case form, the legally enforceable claim to cash or other assets is established.

-Significant entities and other entities that are owed restitution as the result of a judgment in a criminal case are required to report in Note 6: Accounts Receivable, Net in OMB Circular No. A-136.
+Significant entities and other entities that are owed restitution as the result of a judgment in a criminal case are required, if material, to report in Note 6: Accounts Receivable, Net in OMB Circular No. A-136.